Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance.md

 {{site.data.alerts.end}}

 ## Adding Nodes to Your Cluster
 The following sections describe node-add scenarios for different cluster configurations.
-Choose the scenario applicable to the cluster expansion option that you chose during the purchasing process.
+One of the following scenarios applies to the cluster expansion option that you selected during the purchasing process.

 ### Your Cluster Will not Support an Increased Node-Fault Tolerance Level
 {{page.varAddNode}}